Bandar Tasik Selatan station: Location and facilities

 The system is set up to deter touting.

 The departure hall is divided into three sections.
 Only ticket holders are allowed into the departure hall.
 They are required to go through an auxiliary police security checkpoint.

 Designed to handle 5,000 bus trips a day at maximum capacity, TBS handled about 1,300 bus trips daily as of October 2015, prior to the shift of northbound bus operations from Pudu Sentral.
 As of December 2015, the terminal serves 52,000 travellers per day.

 Management

 The current operator of TBS is Maju Terminal Management Services Sdn Bhd (Maju TMAS).
 Maju TMAS is a member company of Maju Holdings Berhad.

+Incidents

+On early morning of Saturday, 21 December 2024 — a riot incident occurred which resulted in the rapidKL train being a "mob attack" target at Bandar Tasik Selatan Station by a group of individuals suspected as Malaysian national football team supporters those who did not accept Malaysia's failure to enter the 2024 ASEAN Championship semifinals started from Malaysia drew 0-0 against Singapore at the Bukit Jalil National Stadium on evening of Friday, 20 December 2024.